GR-SALMAN/A-content-based-Job-recommendation-system-NLP-Project-/README.md

 # Job-Recommendation-system
-A content based Job recommendation system
+A content based Job recommendation syste on the basis of natural Langugage Processing and Mechine Learning